6 Bad Habits That Damage Your Teeth

 3. Untimely Brushing

-The doctor also says that brushing your teeth immediately after consuming acidic foods and carbonated drinks can cause erosion of teeth enamel.
+The doctor also says that brushing your teeth immediately after consuming acidic foods and carbonated drinks can cause erosion of tooth enamel.

 4. Over-Enthusiastic Whitening